mennatuallah-hefny/Time-Tracker/README.md

-# CLI Automation: Time Tracker in Rust
+# Time Tracker in Rust

 ## Overview
-The Time Tracker CLI application is a Rust-powered tool designed to help users effectively track and report time spent on various tasks.
-Whether you’re managing your personal projects or keeping tabs on your work hours, this app provides a seamless way to organize your time.
+The Time Tracker CLI application is a Rust-powered tool designed to help users track and report time spent on various tasks.

 ## Key Features